mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Given an amount to fill an order (which is described in terms of ask currency) and a destination for result outputs create an input that fills the order.

+Note: the nonce is only needed before the orders V1 fork activation.
+After the fork the nonce is ignored and any value can be passed for the parameter.

+### Function: `encode_input_for_freeze_order`

+Given an order id create an input that freezes the order.

+Note: order freezing is available only after the orders V1 fork activation.

 ### Function: `encode_input_for_conclude_order`

 Given an order id create an input that concludes the order.

+Note: the nonce is only needed before the orders V1 fork activation.
+After the fork the nonce is ignored and any value can be passed for the parameter.

 ### Enum: `Network`